A goat farming business in Uganda is one of the most common agricultural practices been venture into by most livestock farmers in this area.

 President Yoweri Museveni has directed that any lecturer who is not satisfied with the country’s payment structure can go into the goat farming business.
-As funny as this may be, it is an important area that should be commercialized and look into for greater productivity.
+As funny as this may be, it is an important area that should be commercialized and looked into for greater productivity.

 So, let us get to the game on how you can start goat farming business in Uganda with a step-by-step approach.